LITMUS-RT/www.litmus-rt.org/installation.md

     - Under `LITMUS^RT`->`Tracing`, enable `TRACE() debugging`
     - Note that this is a **high-overhead** debug tracing interface that must not be enabled for any benchmarks or production use of the system.

+After finishing making configuration changes, save the updated configuration (keep the `.config` name).
+One final configuration option is not available in the menu and needs to be made by hand:

+  - Edit the `.config` file, comment out the line containing `CONFIG_DEBUG_RODATA=y`, and save the changes.

 ## Compiling the LITMUS^RT kernel

-After finishing making configuration changes, save the updated configuration (keep the `.config` name), and then run the following commands to build the LITMUS^RT kernel:
+Run the following commands to build the LITMUS^RT kernel:

 ```bash
 make bzImage